-This year, we are continuing our Laguna Station Island Adventure where scouts at least 13-years-old can go to Camp Perry and earn merit badges designed for older scouts Sunday to Wednesday.
-On Thursday, scouts will be transported to our Island Adventure to go surfing, paddle boarding, fishing, and Kayaking.
-Friday will be a field-trip to Schlitterbahn Beach Waterpark.
+This year, we are continuing our Laguna Station Island Adventure where scouts at least 13-years-old can go to Camp Perry Sunday through Wednesday and earn merit badges designed for older scouts.
+On Thursday, scouts will be transported to Laguna Stat to go surfing, paddle boarding, fishing, and kayaking.
+Friday will be a fieldtrip to Beach Park at Isla Blanca.